CRYPT-ON-IT/policies_hardening_interface/interface/README.md

 ```

 ## CSV file generator
+The advantages of this interface are the ability to modify your configuration and generate the CSV file to use HardeningKitty.

-To download your configuration in CSV file, you have 2 buttons :
+To download your configuration, you have 2 buttons :
 - `Generate CSV File` that will write CSV data in `href` of `Download CSV file` button
-- And `Download CSV File` will download the CSV file.
+- And `Download CSV File` that will download the CSV file.

-The generator function implemented in `interface/script/generate_csv.js` that will execute the following algorithm :
+The generator function implemented in `interface/script/generate_csv.js` can be separated in 2 parts :
+1. Getting data from interface like `RecommendedValue` and `Check` state (that will called `CheckState`)
+2. Getting data from original CSV file configuration to just select only all checked policies and replace RecommendedValue

 > In `csv-data` attribute we have this content : csv-data="_ID_,_RecommendedValue_,_CheckState_"